hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900973v1-clone-what-you-cant-steal-black-box-llm-replication-via-logit-leakag.md

 ---
 layout: default
-title: Clone What You Can't Steal: Black-Box LLM Replication via Logit Leakage and Distillation
+title: "Clone What You Can't Steal: Black-Box LLM Replication via Logit Leakage and Distillation"
 ---

 # Clone What You Can't Steal: Black-Box LLM Replication via Logit Leakage and Distillation